markfarnan/go-canvas/README.md

 Live Demo available at: https://markfarnan.github.io/go-canvas

 # Future
 This library was written after a weekend of investigation and posted on request for the folks on #webassembly on Gophers Slack.
-Right now it is very v0.001, user beware!

 I intend to extend it further, time permitting, into fully fledged support package for all things go-canvas-wasm related, using this image frame method.